Swiss investigators believe sparkling candles atop wine bottles ignited fatal bar fire

 Late Thursday, mourners left candles and flowers at an impromptu memorial near the bar.
 Hundreds of others prayed for the victims at the nearby Church of Montana-Station.

-Pope Leo sent a telegram Friday to the bishop of nearby Sion to express condolences and pray that "the Lord will welcome the deceased into His abode of peace and light, and will sustain the courage of those who suffer in their hearts or in their bodies.”
+Pope Leo sent a telegram Friday to the bishop of Sion, Switzerland, to express condolences and pray that "the Lord will welcome the deceased into His abode of peace and light, and will sustain the courage of those who suffer in their hearts or in their bodies.”

-On Instagram, an account filled up with photos of people who remained unaccounted for, with their friends and relatives begging for tips about the whereabouts of the missing.
+On Instagram, an account filled up with photos of people who were unaccounted for, with friends and relatives begging for tips about their whereabouts.

 “We have numerous accounts of heroic actions, one could say, of very strong solidarity in the moment,” Valais regional government head Mathias Reynard told RTS radio Friday.
 He lauded the work of emergency officials on the day after the fire but added "in the first minutes it was citizens — and in large part young people — who saved lives with their courage.”